 One of the most remarkable mosaics of the villa is not mythological.
 It simply depicts a servant with a zebra.
 Zebras, of course, are not native to this region and would’ve had to be imported from somewhere in distant Africa.

 The servant appears to have come from Africa as well.
 But the stones used to create the mosaic, on the other hand, were taken from the nearby riverbed of the Euphrates.

 Arguably the most significant section of the mosaic flooring is the part which features the Amazons.
 The Amazons were a group of female warriors and huntresses who were native to Scythia in Central and West Asia.

 They were notorious for having one of their breasts removed so that they could better pull back a bow.
-And within one massive scene at the villa, we can see four Amazon warriors in total taking on all sorts of exotic animals.
+And within one massive scene at the villa, we can see four Amazon warriors taking on all sorts of exotic animals.

 All of the mosaics above have been left in place exactly where they were first created.
 But elsewhere around the Haleplibahçe Mosaic Museum are scenes taken here from elsewhere around the region.

 Among the most noteworthy is the Orpheus Mosaic.
 It’s originally from Urfa but was long kept in the Dallas Museum after being smuggled abroad.
 And upon its return to Turkey, it was kept in the Istanbul Archaeology Museum for awhile before finally returning home.

 In the scene we see Orpheus, the mythological poet and musician, playing his lyre while surrounded by various animals.
 It was once part of a tomb from the 2nd century AD, and its writing in the Syriac language names the artist, a person named Ber Saged.